Enjoy Free Summer Movies Under the Stars

 National Harbor shows Movies on the Potomac with family-friendly films at 6 p.m. on Sundays and Date Night Movies at 7 p.m. on Thursdays through September on the Plaza’s big screen.
 Pack your blankets, grab food to go from one of the many restaurants and watch a free movie with a view of the Potomac.
 Parking is $5 for up to 2 hours and $14 for 2-4 hours and $20 for more than 4 hours.
 The Fleet Street garage is the nearest to the Plaza.

 Family movies include The Little Rascals on May 5, Spider-Man: Into the Spider-Verse on May 12, Incredibles 2 on May 19, The Lego Batman Movie on May 26, Cars 3 on June 2, Matilda on June 9, Ralph Breaks the Internet on June 16, Air Bud: World Cup on June 23 and Charlie and the Chocolate Factory on June 30.
 Also, Mary Poppins Returns on July 7, Coco on July 14, The Nutcracker and the Four Realms on July 21, The Lego Movie on July 28, How to Train your Dragon: The Hidden World on Aug.4, Learning to See: The World of Insects on Aug.
 11, Holes on Aug.
 18 and Instant Family on Aug.
-25. The series wraps up with A Wrinkle in Time on Sept.
+25. The series wraps up with The Lego Movie 2 on Sept.
 1, The Wizard of Oz on Sept.
 8, The Wiz (1978) on Sept.
 15, Despicable Me 3 on Sept.
 22 and Dumbo on Sept.
 29.

 Date Night Movies include Jurassic World: Fallen Kingdom on May 2, First Man on May 9, Robin Hood on May 16, Ant-Man and the Wasp on May 23, Crazy Rich Asians on May 30, Spaceballs on June 6, Pele on June 13, Fantastic Beasts: The Crimes of Grindelwald on June 20 and Dreamgirls on June 27.
 Also, Selena on July 4, Kin on July 11, Night School on July 18, Justice League on July 25, Green Book on Aug.
 1, Transformers: The Last Knight on Aug.
 8, Bring It On on Aug.
 15, Bumblebee on Aug.
 22 and Mean Girls on Aug.
 29. Ending the series is Black Panther on Sept.
 5, Venom on Sept.
 12, Creed II on Sept.
 19 and Ocean’s 8 on Sept.
 26.